The 4 Best Dog Nappies Australia: Tested & Evaluated 2023

 With either of these options or any of the four we mentioned, you can rest knowing that your dog will feel cleaner and fresher during their day.

-If your dog is in heat, their diaper likely needs to be changed less often but you do need to take it off to allow your dog to pee and poop.
+If your dog is in heat, their nappy likely needs to be changed less often but you do need to take it off to allow your dog to pee and poop.